hanseltime/ignore-bad-ts/README.md

 There are a few differences:

 1. Output options are not allowed from fast-glob (This would affect how the glob output is processed)
-2. debugGlob - Use this to log all files that matched the globs.
+2. debug-glob - Use this to log all files that matched the globs.
 (Helpful for verifying your glob is doing what you think)
-3. debugTS - Use this to log all files that matched for writing @ts-nocheck.
+3. debug-ts - Use this to log all files that matched for writing @ts-nocheck.
 (Helpful for verifying only the ts files that should be written to)
+4. dry-run - Use this to run the current command and view the logs but to not actually alter the files.
+(Helpful for quick debugging)

 # Recipes/Examples